nikitavoloboev/data/looking-back/2020/2020-september.md

 Came across another public company wiki, this time by [Gumroad](https://www.notion.so/Public-Wiki-72663c59ed5a432a9d52accafd8f166e).
 Going to improve our wiki for LA.
 There is a [nice thread on going async for work](https://twitter.com/shl/status/1222545212477599751) too.

-## 24

-Remembered today I once had a huge collection of songs I collected in FLAC locally.
-Lots of albums neatly sorted including Alt-J, Tame Impala and lots more.
-What is a shame is that I deleted the entire hard drive where all these songs & albums were stored as I sold the hard drive to some person.
-Because minimalism. 😿

-Extended my rules with: No Regrets.
-It does hurt as there were songs in there that I don't have in my Spotify collection any more and I don't think I'll ever find them again.
-The world of music is a big place.
-Feels good to write it though as it's been bugging me for 2 days now.
-Regret sucks.

-In other news, I am not writing here as much as I try to learn use Twitter more.
-Plus soonish the feeds of this journal & Twitter will be combined into one nice page.

-It's also quite interesting how obsessive I once was in collecting lossless music.
-I didn't even have any fancy gear to play and appreciate the lossless format. 🤦‍♂️

 ## 25

 [Every day should be a mental health day.](https://twitter.com/techgirl1908/status/1309214827030540288)